tooleks/tooleks-js/README.md

-## A set of tools for a JavaScript developer
+## A set of tools for JavaScript development

 ### Installation